Rams1/northcodersnewsBE/README.md

 development.js
 ```

-this file will contain the url to your development database within mongo eg.
+This file will contain the url to your development database within mongo eg.
 mongodb://localhost:27017/devData.
 Please make sure youre exporting this url as a string from this file.

 ```